Curriculum-style Data Augmentation for LLM-based Metaphor Detection: Experiments

 \subsubsection{Train Datasets}

 \textbf{VUA Verb} \citep{Steen2010AMF}: The dataset is a verb subset of the largest metaphor detection dataset, VUA ALL \citep{Steen2010AMF}, collected by VUA from the BNCBaby corpus.
-Due to the extremely imbalanced data distribution, we selected 6000 instances for training, consisting of 3000 metaphorical instances and 3000 literal instances.
+The initial VUA Verb dataset comprised a total of 3,251 metaphorical instances and 10,357 non-metaphorical instances.
+To ensure a balanced distribution of the initial training data, we randomly selected 3,000 metaphorical instances and 3,000 non-metaphorical instances.
+The random selection was performed using a fixed seed of 42 to ensure reproducibility.